-mhbell Posted September 10 Share Posted September 10 Grub OS-Prober Disabled by Default on Arch and Most Derivatives Like Manjaro, Endevour, and others.
+mhbell Posted September 10, 2023 Posted September 10, 2023 Grub OS-Prober Disabled by Default on Arch and Most Derivatives Like Manjaro, Endevour, and others.
 I discovered this when I installed Endevour with grub.; The OS-Prober is disabled by default for security reasons.
 Here is how to enable it. add or uncomment ( GRUB_DISABLE_OS_PROBER=false) in Grub Config file save that file then run (sudo update-grub or sudo grub-mkconfig -o /boot/grub/grub.cfg) sudo update-grub did not work for me, but sudo grub-mkconfig -o /boot/grub/grub.cfg did work and now grubs os-prober and grub works.
-Mel Quote Link to comment Share on other sites More sharing options...
+Mel Quote

-abarbarian Posted September 10 Share Posted September 10 Quote os-prober is inherently insecure as it mounts all partitions on your disk using grub-mount to check them for other OS, which is not a nice thing to do as root as you can exploit bugs in the filesystem code easily.
+abarbarian Posted September 10, 2023 Posted September 10, 2023 Quote os-prober is inherently insecure as it mounts all partitions on your disk using grub-mount to check them for other OS, which is not a nice thing to do as root as you can exploit bugs in the filesystem code easily.
 This looks like a good reason to stop using grub if you are just using UEFI distros.
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

-sunrat Posted September 10 Share Posted September 10 37 minutes ago, abarbarian said: This looks like a good reason to stop using grub if you are just using UEFI distros.
+sunrat Posted September 10, 2023 Posted September 10, 2023 37 minutes ago, abarbarian said: This looks like a good reason to stop using grub if you are just using UEFI distros.
 Not really.
-In Debian Bookworm you just need to edit one line to GRUB_DISABLE_OS_PROBER=false then update-grub 1 Quote Link to comment Share on other sites More sharing options...
+In Debian Bookworm you just need to edit one line to GRUB_DISABLE_OS_PROBER=false then update-grub 1 Quote

-mhbell Posted Sunday at 08:00 PM Author Share Posted Sunday at 08:00 PM On 9/10/2023 at 3:57 PM, abarbarian said: This looks like a good reason to stop using grub if you are just using UEFI distros.
+mhbell Posted September 17, 2023 Author Posted September 17, 2023 On 9/10/2023 at 3:57 PM, abarbarian said: This looks like a good reason to stop using grub if you are just using UEFI distros.
 Would you elaborate pls all of my distros are UEFI with GPT partitioning and I am multi booting all Linux no Windows.
-Mel Quote Link to comment Share on other sites More sharing options...
+Mel Quote

-Hedon James Posted Monday at 01:03 PM Share Posted Monday at 01:03 PM 16 hours ago, mhbell said: Would you elaborate pls all of my distros are UEFI with GPT partitioning and I am multi booting all Linux no Windows.
+Hedon James Posted September 18, 2023 Posted September 18, 2023 16 hours ago, mhbell said: Would you elaborate pls all of my distros are UEFI with GPT partitioning and I am multi booting all Linux no Windows.
 Mel you are an ideal candidate to be using rEFInd as your boot manager, and would have solved your initial problem, I think.
 I'm also a candidate and I'm interested, but haven't had a chance to sit down long enough, read up, digest, and implement.
 The resident expert here is Abarbarian, who I hope will be along shortly to tell you about it!
 Stay tuned...
-Quote Link to comment Share on other sites More sharing options...
+Quote

-mhbell Posted Monday at 05:33 PM Author Share Posted Monday at 05:33 PM I've used rEFind several times and just don't care for it and their graphical display.
+mhbell Posted September 18, 2023 Author Posted September 18, 2023 I've used rEFind several times and just don't care for it and their graphical display.
 I like the grub display better and always change grub to a 640x480 display. if rEFind could do that I might reconsider.
-Mel Quote Link to comment Share on other sites More sharing options...
+Mel Quote

-Hedon James Posted Tuesday at 12:44 PM Share Posted Tuesday at 12:44 PM 19 hours ago, mhbell said: I've used rEFind several times and just don't care for it and their graphical display.
+Hedon James Posted September 19, 2023 Posted September 19, 2023 19 hours ago, mhbell said: I've used rEFind several times and just don't care for it and their graphical display.
 I like the grub display better and always change grub to a 640x480 display. if rEFind could do that I might reconsider.
 Mel Your choice brutha!
 I love that about linux!
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts